 - Want to provide a written narrative or editorial with your galleries.

 - Are looking to sell prints or photographic services on your website.

-In conclusion for us photographers, I don’t recommend using both Adobe Portfolio and WordPress for your photography website at the same time.
+In conclusion, for us photographers, I don’t recommend using both Adobe Portfolio and WordPress for your photography website at the same time.
 Although that’s exactly what I did for a while!
 But it was never my original intention to do so.
-It’s simply that my requirements for BurnImage quickly outgrew Adobe Portfolio, which I didn’t envisage at the outset.
+It’s simply that my requirements quickly outgrew Adobe Portfolio, which I didn’t envisage at the outset.
 In other words, try and work out where you want to end up with your website from day one.
 Then you can pick the most appropriate platform for your needs.

 Thanks for reading.
 If you have any questions please leave a reply below and I’ll do my best to help you.

 Share this post: